viviana2419/Dev.To-blog-series-/Blog3.md

 * Connectors can have triggers that allow automation to start when the triggering event occurs.

 ## Prerequisites
-None except the willingness to learn.
-This tutorial will be a beginner friendly step by step process.
-Are you ready?
-Let's go!
 Go through [Call Microsoft Graph API in Power Automate using custom connector](https://github.com/viviana2419/Dev.To-blog-series-/blob/main/Blog4.md).

 ## Create a custom connector